evernym/verity/verity/src/test/scala/com/evernym/verity/actor/msgoutbox/latest/ImplementationDetails.md

 SendMsg(fromParticipantId, toParticipantId, jsonMsg, metadata, binaryProtocol) **[command handler]**
   * Assumes that the jsonMsg already contains required fields (@type, ~thread etc)
   * (rel, to) = extract relationship DID and to (DID/agentId) from 'fromParticipantId' and 'toParticipantId'
-  * relationship = get relationship state for 'rel'
+  * relState = get `relationshipState` from 'rel' actor
-  * outboxIds = based on 'relationship' and 'toDID', calculate outboxIds where this message needs to be sent.
+  * outboxIds = based on 'relState' and 'toDID', calculate outboxIds where this message needs to be sent.
   * payloadLocation = store payload to external storage (S3)
   * creates a new `MessageActor` (**sharded persistent entity**) and sends below command:
       * `AddMsg(metadata, data-retention-policy, payload_location, outboxIds)`